Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="entrybyid"></a>
 # **EntryById**
-> AnchoredEntryResponse EntryById (string context, string chainId, string entryId, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse EntryById (string context, string chainId, string entryId)

 Get an existing entry in the provided chain